amitesh1as/super-simple-repo/Readme.md

 Step 1 : Adding HTML
 Add an image inside a container and add inputs with matching labels for each field.
 Wrap a “form” element around them to process the input.
+Follow the steps to create a responsive Login form using CSS.

+Step 2 : Adding CSS
+Add the required CSS to design the login page try to keep the design as simple as possible.

+Program: This code will guide you through comments that how to design design and which property is used for which design to create.